vlayer-xyz/vlayer/book/src/features/email.md

 > vlayer init --template email_example
 > ```
 >
-> This command will download all necessary artifacts to your project.
+> This command will download create and initialise a new project with sample email proof contracts.

 ## Email structure
 The `email` structure of type `VerifiedEmail` is injected into the `Prover` and can be used in a `main()` function.